maxwarnock/maxwarnock.github.io/index.md

 In my free time, I enjoy hiking, swimming, reading, playing piano, and playing board games with friends and family, among many other hobbies.

 **Education:**
-- University of Colorado Boulder, Bachelor of Arts in Geography, 2020-2025
+- University of Colorado Boulder, Bachelor of Arts in Geography, and Bachelor of Music, 2020-2025

 **Portfolio:**
 <embed type="text/html" src="/img/glacier.html" width="600" height="600">